 Why should I apply to be an RA?

 There are so many reasons you should apply to be an RA!
 Do you like people?
 Projects and events?
 Making a difference?

-The RA position builds a wide variety of invaluable skills such as time and project management, peer mediation, teamwork skills, budget management, creativity, and problem solving.
+The RA position builds a wide variety of invaluable skills such as time and project management, peer conflict mediation, teamwork skills, budget management, creativity, and problem solving.
 RAs also have opportunities to serve on department and university wide committees and attend student leadership conferences.
 RAs are the foundation of Residence Life; creating and supporting our hall communities.